nycdoe-cs4all/icm-gitbook/unit-1-drawing-variables-and-random/u1la1.1-p5.js-introduction-and-deconstruction.md

 During the first part:

-* Distribute Robot Worksheets and ask students to draw their robot consisting of only rectangles and ellipses
+* Distribute Robot Worksheets and ask students to draw their robot consisting of only rectangles and ellipses.
-* They can use as many or as few as they want, but should try to use both shape
+* They can use as many or as few as they want, but should try to use both shapes.
 * Let them draw!
-(Having colored drawing implements on hand can be very useful for this step)
+(Having colored drawing implements on hand can be very useful for this step.)

 **After the drawing**: